Search

 • Nothing, except the stage manager’s booth at one end, is permanent

-• The aluminum tubing that crisscrosses the ceiling is used for mounting stage lights that can be angled in any direction
+• The aluminium tubing that criss-crosses the ceiling is used for mounting stage lights that can be angled in any direction

 • Three sets of brackets run horizontally around the room at different heights.
 Panels can be slotted into these to create raised areas for audience seating or multi-level stages